MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/prepare-for-promotion.md

 ---
-title: Prepare a migrated application for production promotion
+title: Prepare for final migration activities
 description: Use the Cloud Adoption Framework for Azure to understand validation that's involved in preparing a migrated application for production promotion.
 author: Zimmergren
 ms.author: tozimmergren
-ms.date: 12/05/2023
+ms.date: 02/23/2024
 ms.topic: conceptual
 ---

-# Prepare a migrated application for production promotion
+# Prepare for final migration activities

 After a workload is promoted, production user traffic is routed to the migrated assets.
 Readiness activities provide an opportunity to prepare the workload for that traffic.
 The following are a few business and technology considerations to help guide readiness activities.